darkpatternsdigital/openapi-generators/generators/dotnetcore-server-interfaces/OpenApiCodegen.Server.Mvc/README.md

   proj://darkpatterns-openapi/multi-file-ref-types.yaml#/BadRequest: My.Common.BadRequest
 ```

-- `controllerNameExtension` specifies the extension (for example,
+- `extensions.controllerName` specifies the extension (for example,
   `x-dotnet-mvc-server-controller`) used to override the generated controller
   name.
 This may be specified on either the operation or the path level.
 - `mapType` specifies the type to use for JSON maps, which occur when when